Porter’s Five Forces: How Forces Model Shapes Business Strategy

 Bargaining Power of Buyers

-In this section- bargaining power of buyers.
+In this section- the bargaining power of buyers.
 We look at the consumer point of view as there are two main types of buyers in the market.

-- The distributors such as retail stores, car dealers normally have bargaining power over the company because they always purchase a large number of products for reselling to the general market.
+- The distributors such as retail stores, and car dealers normally have bargaining power over the company because they always purchase a large number of products for reselling to the general market.
 For this reason, they have power over manufacturers to drag the price of products lower.

 - The individual buyer normally has no power to negotiate the price with the manufacturer because they only purchase a limited number of products, which seems almost impossible to ask manufacturers to reduce the price to the same level as distributors.